stitakis/jagu/README.md

 Who could use this update strategy?

-Any java application that would need a simple way to distribute updates.
+Any java clapplication that would need a simple way to distribute updates.